Installation and Quickstart¶

 alembic upgrade head

-Start the dev stack¶
+Start the application stack¶

 bash scripts/manage.sh start [N] # N = batch workers per pipeline (default 1)